 On the east end of the beach, there is a 1.1-mile nature trail taking visitors into a natural Keys habitat flush with wildlife.

 The park is on The Great Florida Birding Trail, featuring wading and shorebirds year-round and migratory birds seasonally.
-Herons, Egrets, and Ibis are common, and White-Crowned Pigeon and Roseate Spoonbills have been known to stop by.
+Herons, egrets, and ibis are common, and White-Crowned Pigeon and Roseate Spoonbills have been known to stop by.

-- Beach wheelchair
+- Beach wheelchair (available at the ranger station)

 - Accessible restroom facilities

 - Accessible showers in campground

 - Handicap ramp to boardwalk through the mangroves

 We leave our kayaks on the beach behind our RV and have long enjoyed paddling in and around this park.
 There’s nothing quite like getting up at dawn and paddling across the still waters, stopping occasionally in a sandy spot and jumping off for a swim.

 The photo at the top of this page is my wife paddling out from our campsite one morning at dawn.